Juliette Lewis and Erykah Badu on How to Break the Mold

 Published June 8, 2020

 Juliette Lewis is a force of nature.
-From the unhinged killer she played in the cult freakout Natural Born Killers, to her Oscar-nominated performance in Martin Scorsese’s Cape Fear when she was just 18 years old, to the real-life rockstar she embodies as the frontwoman of her band Juliette and the Licks, the 46-year-old performer has been tantalizing audiences with her raw, feral energy since the early ‘90s.
-And even while her personal life has mellowed—her tabloid romances and hard-partying nights have given way to philanthropy and yoga classes—Lewis has retained her visceral energy, which still define her performances.
-Her latest comes opposite Mark Ruffalo in HBO’s I Know This Much Is True, playing “a little hurricane from the world of academia,” as she describes it.
-And although she’s found balance in her personal life, as Lewis tells the singer, producer, and actor Erykah Badu, there’s nothing wrong with a little turbulence.
-In fact, it’s essential. – ERNEST MACIAS
+From the murderous protagonist she played in the cult freakout Natural Born Killers, to her Oscar-nominated performance in Martin Scorsese’s Cape Fear when she was just 18 years old, to the real-life rockstar she embodies as the leader of her band Juliette and the Licks, the 46-year-old performer has been tantalizing audiences with her raw, feral energy since the early ’90s.
+And while her personal life may have mellowed—late nights at the club have given way to early morning yoga classes—Lewis has retained her boundless energy, which still defines her performances.
+Her latest finds her acting opposite Mark Ruffalo in HBO’s I Know This Much Is True, playing, as she describes it, “a little hurricane from the world of academia.”
+But although she’s found balance in her personal life, as Lewis tells the singer, producer, and actor Erykah Badu, there’s nothing wrong with a little turbulence now and again. —ERNEST MACIAS

 ———